apostrophecms/apostrophe-documentation/docs/modules/apostrophe-widgets/index.md

 `node app your-module-name-here-widgets:list`
 ### addSearchTexts(*widget*, *texts*)

+### isEmpty(*widget*)
+Return true if this widget should be considered empty, for instance it is a rich text widget with no text or meaningful formatting so far.
+By default this method returns false, so the presence of any widget of this type means the area containing it is not considered empty.
 ## API Routes
 ### POST /modules/apostrophe-widgets/modal
 A POST route to render `widgetEditor.html`. `data.label` and